 The Saka Calendar or the Sakh era is the Indian National Calendar and is largely ignored by most Hindu communities in

-A different Saka Calendar is followed in Maharashtra, Andhra Pradesh and Karnataka and in this calendar the year 1937 begins on March 21, 2015.
+A different Saka Calendar is followed in Maharashtra, Andhra Pradesh, Telangana and Karnataka and in this calendar the year 1938 begins on April 8, 2016.

 In North India, the traditional Hindu New Year begins on the Chaitra Shukla Pratipada, the day after the Amavasi in Chaitra Month (March – April) and the calendar is known as Vikram Samvat.
 In